PrivateSNN: Privacy-Preserving Spiking Neural Networks: Experiments

 \subsection{Effect of Distillation in Encryption Training}

 After converting ANNs to SNNs, we train the networks with synthetic images.
-In order to figure out how many samples are required for post training, we show the performance with respect to the number of synthetic samples in Fig. \ref{fig:exp:numdata}.
-Note, data-free conversion at 100 time-steps achieves 68.2 \% accuracy (back dotted line in the figure).
-The results show that encryption training (without distillation) degrades the performance significantly with a small number of samples.
-Interestingly, with distillation, the network almost preserves the performance.
-Thus, distillation is an effective regularization method for spike-based learning with a small number of synthetic images, which is essential for deploying SNNs on mobile devices.
+In order to figure out how many samples are required for post training, we show the performance with respect to the number of synthetic samples in Fig. \ref{fig:exp:time_numsample_ablation}(b).
+Note, data-free conversion at 150 time-steps achieves 82.8 \% accuracy (black dotted line in the figure).
+The results show that encryption training (without distillation) degrades the performance with a small number of samples.
+Interestingly, with distillation, the network almost preserves the performance regardless of sample size.
+Thus, distillation is an effective regularization method for spike-based learning with a small number of synthetic images.